vatlab/jnbinder/README.md

-## A simple pipeline to generate website from Jupyter notebooks
+## A simple SoS workflow to generate website from Jupyter notebooks

 Copyright 2016 Gao Wang